-December 15.
+November 15.
 Phase I deadline for the Fall semester.
 Students who are applying for a talent or merit scholarship should apply by this date.

-February 1.
+January 15.
 Phase II deadline for the Fall semester.
 Students seeking "need-based" financial assistance should apply by this date.

 March 1.
-Phase III deadline for the Fall semester.
+Deadline for the Fall semester.
 Transfer and late freshman applicants should apply by this date to receive consideration for on-campus housing and financial assistance.

 May 1.
 Candidate's reply date. \$350 nonrefundable tuition deposit due.
-International Students should submit the \$350 deposit in the form of a bank draft in US dollars, or with an American Express, Visa, Mastercard, or Discover credit card.
+International students should submit the \$350 deposit in the form of a bank draft in US dollars, or with American Express, Visa. an Mastercard, or Discover credit card.